levelten/ga-in/readme.txt

 = How can I suggest a new feature, contribute or report a bug? =

-You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/levelten/google-analytics-in).
+You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/levelten/ga-in).

 = Documentation, Tutorials and FAQ =

-For documentation, tutorials, FAQ and videos check out: [Google Analytics IN for WP documentation](https://intelligencewp.com/google-analytics-in-wordpress/).
+For documentation, tutorials, FAQ and videos check out: [GAinWP documentation](https://intelligencewp.com/google-analytics-in-wordpress/).

 == Screenshots ==

+1. Google Analytics Dashboard Sessions Report
+2. Google Analytics Dashboard Real-Time Report
+3. Google Analytics Posts/Pages Report
+4. Google Analytics Dashboard Geo Map Report
+5. Google Analytics Dashboard Pages Report
+6. Google Analytics Dashboard Traffic Details Report
+7. Google Analytics Frontend Report overlay

 == Localization ==

-You can translate Google Analytics IN for WP on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/ga-in).
+You can translate GAinWP on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/ga-in).

 == License ==

-Google Analytics IN for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.
+GAinWP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Upgrade Notice ==